jaspervdj/jaspervdj/posts/2014-01-05-strong-opinions.markdown

 I cannot remember many occasions in the past few years where I have vividly and intensely participated in group discussions.
-I used to attribute this to my natural shyness but in the past year I have come to realise this has not been the main cause at least recently, since I have clearly become less shy over the years, whilst at the same time there has been little change in how I participate in discussions.
+I used to attribute this to my natural shyness but in the past year I have come to realise this has not been the main cause for at least recently, since I have clearly become less shy over the years, whilst at the same time there has been little change in how I participate in arguments.

 My attitude usually shifts between questioning and an *"I guess I understand how you feel about it"*-kind of agreeing.
 I think the reason for this is twofold.

-The first one is simply that of having a defensive point-of-view: as you express express stronger opinions and make stronger claims, the consequences of being wrong grow as well.
+The first one is simply that of having a defensive point-of-view: as you express stronger opinions and make stronger claims, the consequences of being wrong grow worse as well.

 The second one, I think, is more interesting.
-I hate arguing about subjects of which I do not *know enough about* -- and the amount of subjects where I have some knowledge is awfully small.
+I hate arguing about subjects of which I do not *know enough about* -- and the number of subjects I know about is awfully small.

 Hence, my opinions are rarely clear and solid.
 They are fuzzy and there is lot of *"I agree that if X then Y, but I don't know much about X so I cannot tell